 They're big questions: Are oats good for weight loss?
 What are the best oats to eat?
 Find out if oatmeal is good for weight loss, plus answers to your burning questions, plus a delicious recipe for a microwave cherry oatmeal bowl.

 Do you eat oatmeal on the regular?
 Do you eat an oatmeal breakfast for weight loss, or the flip side are you a little afraid of the carb count of oats?
 Whether you're an oatmeal lover or not, I'm about to share really exciting research on oatmeal with you.
-And don't forget to scroll to the bottom, where I'm sharing a super easy recipe for a microwave cherry oatmeal bowl.
+And don't forget to scroll to the bottom, where I'm sharing a super easy quick oatmeal recipe for a microwave cherry oatmeal bowl.